nyanovsky/tesis/README.md

 ## Graph Neural Networks for Drug-Target Interaction Prediction
 Implementation of Graph Neural Networks in an heterogeneous two layer network consisting Drug and Target (gene products) nodes.

-A lot of this codebase is due to Ingrid Heuer's work on GNNs for Gene-Disease association predictions.
+Part of this codebase is due to Ingrid Heuer's work on GNNs for Gene-Disease association predictions.
 You can check out her work [here](https://github.com/ingridheuer/gcnn_gdas).

 ## Project Structure